thelingxichen/scSVAS/webserver/markdown/Recurrent_Event.markdown

 # Introduction

-In Oviz-SingleCell platform, we also develop a readily available web interface "CNV Recurrent Event''  for interactive and real-time visualization of CNV profiles across multiple samples for scDNA-seq data.
+In scSVAS platform, we also develop a readily available web interface "Recurrent Event''  for interactive and real-time visualization of CNV profiles across multiple samples for scDNA-seq data.

-"CNV Recurrent Event'' enables users to create the recurrent event visualization just in following steps:
+"Recurrent Event'' enables users to create the recurrent event visualization just in following steps:

   + With group cnv profile file of multiple samples `*_hcluster_cnv.csv` as input, run `scSVAS recurrent.py` to get the recurrent event results `*_recurrent.json`.
   + Open https://sc.deepomics.org/demo-project/analyses/recurrent\_event in Google browser, and upload the recurrent event results `*_recurrent.json`.
   + *Optional* Users can also upload the predefined gene list `target_anno.tsv` to only display the CNV shift of targeted gene.

-"CNV: Recurrent Event" displays the CNV stairsteps of all samples.
+"Recurrent Event" displays the CNV stairsteps of all samples.
 The gene box shows the recurrent genes.
-If the mouse hovers over the subclone in stairstep and gene box, an interactive tooltip carried its vital information will appear. %More interaction and Editor functionalities will be detailly described in the Appendix.
+If the mouse hovers over the subclone in stairstep and gene box, an interactive tooltip carried its vital information will appear.

 # Input File Format

 The uploaded **CSV** file must match the *required* format.
 Several demo files from **References** are provided in the sidebar.
-Please check the general accepted [input file format](https://github.com/paprikachan/scSVAS/blob/master/webserver/markdown/CNV_input_format.markdown).
+Please check the general accepted [input file format](https://github.com/paprikachan/scSVAS/blob/master/webserver/markdown/scSVAS_Input_Format.markdown).

 # Interactions